to stay in Sydney?

 in Sydney as it is the easiest to get to and from.
 If you stay in

-accommodation in the City of Sydney you will be close to all the
+accommodation in the City you will be close to all the wonderful

-the best Sydney accommodation means a central location, offering
+the best accommodation means a central location, offering access

-access to the harbour views and city attractions, then there are
+to the harbour views and city attractions, then there are a number

 of the hotels near Circular Quay offer top-notch service for someone

-rooms that provide a simultaneous view of Sydney Opera House and
+a simultaneous view of the Opera House and the Harbour Bridge.

-of the best Sydney accommodation is slightly further away from Sydney
+of the best places to stay are slightly further away from the Harbour,

 you can expect less pain to your credit or charge card.
 Either way,

-anywhere vaguely close to Circular Quay would serve as ideal Sydney
+anywhere vaguely close to Circular Quay would serve as an ideal

-accommodation for a visit to the city, with excellent amenities
+base for a visit to the city, with excellent amenities and easy

 would be my personal choice of where to stay in Sydney as it gives